voclosporin

 - Concurrent use with QT interval prolonging medications may ↑ risk of QT interval prolongation.

-- Vaccinations may be less effective if given concurrently with voclosporin; avoid administration of live attenuated vaccines.
+- Vaccines may be less effective if given concurrently with voclosporin; avoid administration of live-attenuated vaccines.

 Drug-Food: